vuolter/pyload/README.md

 pyLoad has a fully featured and well documented Application Programming Interface, easily extendable and accessible by external tools, cross-platform apps or other softwares.
 Just take a look to the [Development section](#development) for more info about that.

-For news, wiki, forum and further info visit the pyLoad website: <http://pyload.org/>.
+For news, wiki, forum and further info visit: <http://pyload.github.io/> or <http://pyload.org/>.

 Or joining us at `#pyload` on `irc.freenode.net`.